MarcScheib/aurelia-notify/doc/Intro.md

 The **aurelia-notification** plugin provides the following configuration parameters:
 - `append`
-  - Specifies whether notifications should be appended to the `notificationHost` instead of inserted as the first element.
+  - Specifies whether notifications should be appended to the notification container instead of inserted as the first element.
   - **Default**: false
 - `containerSelector`
   - Specifies to which DOM element the created notification will be attached to.
 The container selector is applied to DOM tree and the first element returned will be used.
 If no element is found, the default value is used.